beling/book-pl/src/ch08-01-vectors.md

 and some strings.
 We can define an enum whose variants will hold the different value types, and then all the enum variants will be considered the same type: that of the enum.
 Then we can create a vector that holds that enum and so, ultimately, holds different types.
-We’ve demonstrated this in Listing 8-10.
+We’ve demonstrated this in listing 8-10.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-10/src/main.rs:here}}